 An egg remains viable for 12 to 24 hours after ovulation.
 Sperm can survive for several days and still reach and fertilize an egg.
 That means you should start having sex a few days before you expect to ovulate.
 It is actually possible to conceive if you have sex up to five days before ovulating, but you should plan to have intercourse about once a day, every day, during this window.

 Cervical mucus is perhaps the best indicator of when to have sex.
 When it turns to the consistency of egg whites, you know that you are or very soon will be ovulating.
-This is the time to have sex with the highest chance of getting pregnant.
+This is the time to have sex to maximize fertility.

 Along the same line – you don’t need to put your feet up against a wall after sex.
 However, you may want to just lie on your back for a bit after.
 No research shows whether this helps for natural conception, but some studies of intrauterine insemination show an increased pregnancy rate if the woman stayed lying down for 15 minutes after sex.